Making a regular donation through your pay is easy to set up and costs you less than you think.

 - Matching your employees’ donations is a great way to incentivise them to give.
 If you interested in offering donation matching, you can speak to our corporate team.

 - You can visit our charity page on Payroll Giving in Action to find out more.

 If you would like to discuss payroll giving with a member of our individual giving team please contact us at email@example.com or phone on 01634 471900.

 Payroll Giving is taken straight from your gross pay (before tax), meaning Air Ambulance Kent Surrey Sussex does not need to claim the tax back through Gift Aid from HM Revenue & Customs.
 This saves us time and money in administration.
-If you pay tax at 40% or 45%, Payroll Giving is the only way for us to automatically receive all the tax on your charitable donation.
+If you pay tax at 40%, Payroll Giving is the only way for us to automatically receive all the tax on your charitable donation.

 There is no minimum or maximum donation amount, but we would recommend a donation of at least £5 a month to cover the administration costs associated with processing your gift.
 See below to learn more about administration costs.